robmarkcole/robins-homeassistant-config/README.md

 My leak detector is a DIY sensor using micropython, with a writeup on [Hackster](https://www.hackster.io/robin-cole/micropython-leak-detector-with-adafruit-and-home-assistant-a2fa9e).

 #### BME680 Temperature, humidity and air quality sensors
-I branched a [Pimoroni library](https://github.com/pimoroni/bme680) for the BME680 to publish data over MQTT, repo [here](https://github.com/robmarkcole/bme680-mqtt-micropython).
+CURRENTLY NOT USING: I branched a [Pimoroni library](https://github.com/pimoroni/bme680) for the BME680 to publish data over MQTT, repo [here](https://github.com/robmarkcole/bme680-mqtt-micropython).

 #### Automation to boil my kettle in the morning
 I own an [Appkettle](https://www.myappkettle.com/) which is integrated with HA via IFTTT.
 Write up on [Hackster](https://www.hackster.io/robin-cole/boil-my-kettle-when-i-get-out-of-bed-in-the-morning-10e7de).